 A summary dismissal can only take place for urgent reasons.
-The urgent reason has to constitute an urgent reason objectively (thus for any other reasonable employer) as well as subjectively (thus for this specific employer).
+The urgent reason has to constitute an urgent reason objectively (ie, for any other reasonable employer) as well as subjectively (ie, for this specific employer).

 Furthermore, the urgent reason and the immediate termination of the relationship in connection therewith must be notified to the employee forthwith.

 If all formal and material criteria are met, this will lead to a legal dismissal.